Costs of Provisional Assessment and Recovery of the Same

 Sign up to our newsletter

-What is a Provisional Assessment?
+What is a provisional assessment?

 A Provisional Assessment of costs will take place at the end of Detailed Assessment proceedings if an agreement as to costs cannot be reached between parties on a Bill of Costs valued at £75,000 or less, and the Court is required to assess costs.
-The procedure for provisional assessment can be found under Civil Procedure Rules (CPR) 47.15, and rules for assessment of costs can be found under Practice Direction (PD) 47.

 Costs of Provisional Assessment: Negotiation of Costs

-Before being awarded costs of Provisional Assessment at a Court hearing, both parties must attempt to negotiate costs through the Detailed Assessment process.
+Before being awarded costs of Provisional Assessment at a Court hearing, both parties must attempt to negotiate costs claimed through the Detailed Assessment process.

 The receiving party must initiate Detailed Assessment within three months of the date of judgment, discontinuance or acceptance of a Part 36 offer to commence Detailed Assessment proceedings.